learnbyexample/Command-line-text-processing/gnu_awk.md

 rney.

 $ # join lines ending with - to next line
+$ # by manipulating RS and ORS
 $ awk -v RS='-\n' -v ORS= '1' msg.txt
 Hello there.
 It will rain today.
 Have a safe and pleasant journey.

+$ # by manipulating ORS alone, sub function covered in later sections
+$ awk '{ORS = sub(/-$/,"") ? "" : "\n"} 1' msg.txt
+Hello there.
+It will rain today.
+Have a safe and pleasant journey.
+$ # easier: perl -pe 's/-\n//' msg.txt as newline is still part of input line
 ```

 * processing null terminated input